DathanStoneDev/DevStone-Portfolio/README.md

 4. Requested SSL in AWS Certificate Manager: Lastly, I requested my SSL certificate so I can apply the HTTPS protocol to my website.

 ## Reflection
+This site took me a weekend to create and I felt that I started to really develop more of my frontend skills.
+This is a project that will probably be updated regulary to reflect my projects and journey throughout my career. <br/>

+#### Future Plans
+:small_blue_diamond: Utilize GitHub Actions to create a CI/CD Pipeline.
+I want to update my S3 bucket and invalidate my CloudFront Cache (for immediate updates) whenever this repository is updated via "push". <br/>
+:small_blue_diamond: Clean up the CSS file.